March 2010 Net Worth Update (+2.03)

 Our savings accounts are held with PC Financial and ING Direct.
 We usually hold a fair bit of cash in case “something” comes up.
 The “something” can be anything that requires cash such as an investment opportunity that requires quick cash or maybe an emergency car/home repair.
 We also need cash to cover any future tax liabilities.

-Our real estate holdings consist of a primary residence plus a rental property.
+Our real estate holdings consist of a primary residence.
 The value of the principal residence remains valued at the purchase price (+inflation) despite significant appreciation in the local real estate market.

 The pension amount listed above is the value of my wife’s defined benefit pension.
 I basically take the semi annual statement and add the contribution amounts on a monthly basis.

 Another common question is which discount broker do I use?
 We actually have accounts with multiple institutions.
 I’m hoping to reduce the number of accounts that we hold in the near future.
 Here is a review of some of the more popular online stock brokers.

 I've Completed My Million Dollar Journey.
 Let Me Guide You Through Yours!